girder/girder/docs/development.rst

     girder-install web --watch-plugin your_plugin_name

-With ``watch`` option, *sourcemap* will be generated, which helps debugging front-end code in browser.
+With ``watch`` option, *sourcemaps* will be generated, which helps debugging front-end code in browser.
 When you want to end the watch process, press Ctrl+C (or however you would normally terminate a process in your terminal).